Rabbi Eliezer ben Yaakov cautioned that one should not eat before reciting the morning prayers:

 Preventing this attitude is a major goal of prayer.
 Prayer helps us internalize the knowledge that everything is from God.
 Our prayers for understanding and forgiveness, health and livelihood, redemption and peace, reflect the realization that the most important things in life are not in our hands, but in God’s.

 For this reason, Rabbi Eliezer ben Yaakov stressed the importance of praying before eating.
-We must first recognize the true state of affairs — “Remember that it is the Eternal your God who gives you the power to become prosperous” (Deut.
+We must first recognize the true state of affairs — “You must remember that it is the Eternal your God who gives you the power to become prosperous” (Deut.
 8:18).
 Only afterwards are we ready to feed ourselves, a sensory activity which inherently entails a measure of pride and self-satisfaction.

 [Adapted from Ein Eyah vol. I on Berachot 10 (I:155)]